Campbell-Lab-FMEL/lab-tutorials-and-guides/github/README.md

-Mini git tutorial - getting started with git and GitHub
+Mini git tutorial 1 - getting the Campbell Lab started
 ================
 Amy Bauer
 5/9/2022

 ------------------------------------------------------------------------

-This tutorial has been developed to provide an easy walkthrough on how to get started with git and GitHub, while serving as an easy-to-use resource for commonly used commands.

 *This mini workflow assumes you already have*